waudinio27/OANDA-bot-with-pyrenko/README.md

 The candles from the pricing stream are downloaded with a while loop and added to a pandas DataFrame above the while loop.
 They form the Renko Bars according to the actual Close price.

 After the data is added to the DataFrame I show how a working trading logic can be implemented.
-There is a function to create orders and the command to open a Long or Short position.
+There is a function to create orders and the command to open Long or Short positions.

 Hope you enjoy!

 Happy Trading :-)

 =======